browserengineering/book/book/scripts.md

 }}
 ```

-On the Python side, `querySelectorAll` has first parse the selector
+On the Python side, `querySelectorAll` has to first parse the selector
 and then find and return the matching elements.

 To parse just the selector, I'll call into the `CSSParser`'s